Drowning remains the leading cause of death in children

 - Parents should never leave children alone or in the care of another child while in or near bathtubs, pools, spas, or other open water.

-- Adults should empty water from immediately after use — even a small amount of water can be hazardous for a young child.
+- Adults should empty water from buckets and other containers immediately after use — even a small amount of water can be hazardous for a young child.

 - Never leave young children alone in the bathroom.
 Toilet locks can prevent drowning of toddlers.